 However, when you’re playing this game, ask the team to record the time and date of the ‘winning’ calls so that they can easily be found and listened to when verifying the results.

-DAS’s contact centre play this game as well, but use call types handled instead of postcodes.
+DAS’s contact centre in Caerphilly plays this game as well, but use call types handled instead of postcodes.

 Follow the link to download our free “bingo card” template.